gitlapse/docs/source/includes/_system.md

   "status":"Ok"
 }
 ```

-This endpoint is used to list info about Gitlapse API v1
+This endpoint allows you to list info about All Gitlapse API v1 endpoints
 ### Resource URL
 GET `https://gitlapse.com/v1/system`